vatesfr/xen-orchestra/docs/backups.md

 So to summarize, if you set your concurrency at 6 and you have 20 Vms to backup the process will be the following:

 - We start the backup of the first 6 VMs.
-- When one VM backup as ended we will launch the next VM backup.
+- When one VM backup has ended we will launch the next VM backup.
-- We're keep launching new VM backup until the 20 VMs are finished, keeping 6 backups running.
+- We keep launching new VM backups until the 20 VMs are finished, keeping 6 backups running.

 Removing the snapshot will trigger the coalesce process for the first VM, this is an automated action not triggered directly by the backup job.